kieler/semantics/plugins/de.cau.cs.kieler.synccharts/README.txt

 Compile errors in freshly generated projects:
 - delete all generated projects before regeneration (make sure to really remove all contents and not only the project file)
+- Make sure all dependencies to the editors are fulfilled.
+Check if there are any errors in any of the projects in their META-INF/MANIFEST.MF files.
+  If there are missing dependencies, you need to install the corresponding plug-ins.

 Updating the gmfgen model:
 - There are many customizations done to the gmfgen model.
 Hence, a pure